המוסד למען קדושת חיי אדם

 Parshas Emor: Pure and Simple

-Devoted faithfulness to God’s moral law in the midst of mayhem was quite a test for the newly freed Israelites.
-Some embraced it; some accepted parts of it, some rejected it entirely.
+In Parshas Emor, devoted faithfulness to God’s moral law in the midst of mayhem is quite a test for the newly freed Israelites.
+Some embrace it; some accept parts of it, some reject it entirely.

-In the Haftorah portion this week, Yechezkel (Ezekiel) 44:15–31, the prophet reprises many of the priestly guidelines as he foretells of the Third Holy Temple in Jerusalem that will be built if the people return to God.
-We pray our Israel Pro-Life Education Project is supporting that return with our Torah-based pro-life education and healing programs.
+In the Haftorah portion this week, Yechezkel (Ezekiel) 44:15–31, the prophet reprises many of the priestly guidelines as he foretells of the Third Holy Temple in Jerusalem that will be built when the people return to God.
+We pray our Israel Pro-Life Education Project with our Torah-based pro-life education and our Tikvat Rachel Healing Program helps that Third Temple become a reality.

 Cecily Routman